pkulchenko/ZeroBraneStudio/doc-tips-and-tricks.md

 This will affect all the numbers shown in the Watch, Stack, tooltips, and Remote Console windows.
 To switch back either remove the configuration setting or reset `debugger.init` back to an empty value.

+## Adding custom API.

+To add your own custom API to be recognized in auto-complete and tooltips, you can use the [`api` configuration setting](doc-general-preferences#custom-apis).

 ## Document map (plugin).

 To enable document map that provides a bird's-eye view of the currently edited document, you can use [document map plugin](https://github.com/pkulchenko/ZeroBranePackage/blob/master/documentmap.lua).